The fcfdr R package implements the cFDR

 Both functions require two parameters to be specified:

-(vector of per-SNP p-values)
+(vector of per-SNP \(p\)-values)

-: Auxiliary data values (vector of per-SNP
+q: Auxiliary data values (vector of per-SNP

 auxiliary data values).

-function also requires the indices of
+The flexible_cfdr function also requires the indices of

-an independent subset of SNPs (indep_index
+an independent subset of SNPs (indep_index parameter; see

 LDAK

-vignette) whilst the binary_cfdr
+vignette) whilst the binary_cfdr function requires

-group indices for each SNP (group
+group indices for each SNP (group parameter; typically the

 chromosome or LD block index for each SNP).